2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 #### Contributions

-Store owners can choose how to display Perks, how they are sorted, or even ranked against the other perks.
+Store owners can choose how to display Perks, how they are sorted, or even rank them against other perks.
 However, once the Crowdfunds goals are reached, store owners might want to stop donations flowing toward this fundraiser.
 Therefore, he can toggle on "Do not allow additional contributions after reaching the target".
-This will stop the Crowdfund from accepting donations.
+This will prevent the Crowdfund from accepting donations.

 ##### Crowdfund behavior

-Crowdfund’s standard only counts invoices created with the Crowdfund towards the goal.
+Crowdfund’s standard only counts invoices created with Crowdfund towards the goal.
 However, there might be instances where the Store owner wants all invoices made in this store to count towards the crowdfund.

 #### Additional Options for customization

 BTCpay Server offers a couple of extra customizations.
 Add sounds, animations, or even discussion threads to the Crowdfund.
-Store owners might also change the look and feel of the Crowdfund by inputting their own custom CSS.
+Store owners may also modify the look and feel of the Crowdfund by entering their own custom CSS.

 #### Delete this app

-If the store owner wants to fully delete the Crowdfund from his BTCPay Server, at the bottom of updating the Crowdfund store owners can Click on the “Delete this app” button to fully destroy their Crowdfund app.
+If the store owner wants to fully delete the Crowdfund from their BTCPay Server, at the bottom of updating the Crowdfund, they can click on the “Delete this app” button to completely remove their Crowdfund app.
 When clicking "Delete this app", BTCPay Server will ask for confirmation by typing `DELETE` and confirming by clicking the Delete button.
-After deleting the store owner returns to the BTCPay Server dashboard.
+After deleting, the store owner returns to the BTCPay Server dashboard.

 ### BTCPay Server - Pay Button

-Easily-embeddable HTML and highly customizable payment buttons allow store owners to receive tips and donations.
+Easily embeddable HTML and highly customizable payment buttons allow store owners to receive tips and donations.
 In the left menu bar of BTCPay Server, below the Plugins section, store owners can click the “Pay Button” and click Enable to create a Payment button.

 #### General Settings